 The streets are well paved, the houses neat and clean, with heavy balconies supported on corbels massive and grotesque.
 1864 Murray Handbook

 Architects and master masons who were involved in the reconstruction of Ragusa and other nearby towns could avail themselves of a fine and durable sandstone which could be easily cut.
-It was widely used for the decoration of balconies as at Palazzo Nicolaci at Noto.
-In some instances, as at Palazzo Cosentini and at Palazzo Lombardo Cafici at Palazzolo, the reliefs of the balconies are so bizarre that they recall the decoration of Villa Palagonia at Bagheria.
+It was widely used for the decoration of balconies as at Palazzo Nicolaci in Noto.
+In some instances, as in Palazzo Cosentini and in Palazzo Lombardo Cafici in Palazzolo, the reliefs of the balconies are so bizarre that they recall the decoration of Villa Palagonia at Bagheria.
 In Rome laughing masks were often hidden in the decoration of buildings.

 Chiesa delle Anime del Purgatorio: (left) fašade; (right) details of the portal with the inscriptions "Miseremini mei" (Have pity on me) and "Qui noverant me obliti sunt mei" (They that knew me, have forgotten me) from the Book of Job

 This church is placed at the entrance to Ragusa Ibla.
 Similar to S. Maria dell'Itria it was not destroyed by the earthquake, yet it was entirely rebuilt in 1740-1757.
 Prayers for the salvation of the dead and the shortening of their sufferings in Purgatory had great importance in the XVIIth and XVIIIth centuries and their effect was certified by religious authorities as one can read on marble tablets below sacred images and crosses in Rome and elsewhere.
 In Sicily many churches (e.g. S. Orsola in Palermo) were built to this purpose by pious confraternities.
 The souls in need of purification were portrayed as naked women emerging from flames, together with symbols of death which can be seen in Roman churches too.